Foundation Models for Anomaly Detection: Vision and Challenges: Introduction

 FMs are increasingly being applied to anomaly detection tasks.
 However, systematic reviews that thoroughly examine and depict this field are still limited.
-While some works have explored the use of LLMs for anomaly detection and have made initial attempts to formalize the research landscape, few provide a comprehensive summary of current progress or address the key challenges in this area.
-For instance, \cite{su2024large} reviews the application of LLMs in forecasting and anomaly detection but does not provide a taxonomy specifically tailored to show how FMs are applied to anomaly detection tasks.
-Similarly, \cite{xu2024large} focuses on anomaly and out-of-distribution detection with LLMs but overlooks other FMs capable of processing diverse data modalities.
+While some works have explored the use of large language models (LLMs) for anomaly detection and have made initial attempts to formalize the research landscape, few provide a comprehensive summary of current progress or address the key challenges in this area.
+For instance, Su et al.~\citep{su2024large} review the application of LLMs in forecasting and anomaly detection but do not provide a taxonomy specifically tailored to show how FMs are applied to anomaly detection tasks.
+Similarly, Xu et al.~\citep{xu2024large} focus on anomaly and out-of-distribution detection with LLMs but overlooks other FMs capable of processing diverse data modalities.
 This highlights the need for a more systematic and inclusive review.
 In this survey, we focus on methodologies that leverage FMs for anomaly detection to provide a clearer and more structured perspective by categorizing the models based on the roles FMs play in the detection process—specifically as encoders, detectors, or interpreters.
 This framework offers a comprehensive overview of the field, presents key insights and advancements in the field, and identifies potential directions for future research.

 Our main contributions include: \begin{itemize} \item \textbf{A novel taxonomy.} We propose a structured taxonomy that categorizes the role of FMs in anomaly detection into three primary functions: encoder, detector, and interpreter.
 This classification provides a clear framework for understanding how FMs contribute to different stages of anomaly detection. \item \textbf{A systematic review.} We conduct an extensive review of state-of-the-art methods that leverage FMs for anomaly detection, organizing them according to our proposed taxonomy.
 This review highlights the latest trends, methodologies, and applications across various domains.